Health Benefits Of Physical Activity.

 - Improving mental health: Physical activity has been shown to reduce symptoms of depression and anxiety, improve mood, and boost self-esteem.
 Regular physical activity can also help to improve sleep quality and reduce stress levels.

-- Promoting healthy weight: Physical activity helps to burn calories, which can help to prevent weight gain and promote weight loss when combined with a healthy diet.
+- Promoting healthy weight: Physical activity is essential for weight management.
+It helps to burn calories, which can help to prevent weight gain and promote weight loss when combined with a healthy food.

 - Enhancing bone and muscle strength: Regular physical activity can help to improve bone density, reducing the risk of osteoporosis and fractures.
 Engaging in muscle-strengthening activities helps to maintain muscle mass and prevent muscle loss, which can occur with aging.